Employment at CTA

 - Advancing the acquisition and sharing of knowledge in clinical trial management, design and implementation across the member network.

-CTA is an equal opportunity employer and provides the additional benefits of 5 weeks annual leave per annum, access to attractive salary packaging arrangements and a friendly and supportive work environment.
+CTA is an equal opportunity employer and provides the additional benefits of 5 weeks annual leave per annum, access to attractive salary packaging arrangements, a free and confidential Employee Assistance Program, and a friendly and supportive work environment.
 Several of our staff are located at member sites.

 Our job vacancies are advertised on Seek, as required, from time to time.
 To search for an existing vacancy, please click on the following link http://www.seek.com.au or refer below for current vacancies.